Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Property rental areas that are affected with Health Homes Standards.
-Healthy Homes Standard in Te Mata include each:
+Property rental areas that are affected to The Healthy Homes Standard in Te Mata include each:

 • Living Room